What Are Brand Authority Signals?

 Why Are Brand Authority Signals Important?

-Where Authority Signals Appear
+Where Authority Signals Influence Organic Search

-- Search Engine Results Pages (SERPs): Featured snippets, knowledge panels, and top organic listings.
+Search Engine Results Pages (SERPs):

 According to AirOps research, brands with strong authority signals are up to 3x more likely to be cited in AI-generated answers and featured snippets.